An Ode to Portland

 For the fourth and final time, I found myself back in Portland, once again signing a lease in a city I didn’t even want to be in, and once again, within five months, evicted.

-Over the next year and a half, I bounced around: first living with one of my best childhood friends in the St. Johns neighborhood for six months, helping them renovate and move to a new home in Yacolt, WA; then six months living out of my car, Ravie, using Wallace Park as my homebase, then six months in Ladd’s Addition, with a roommate whose venom still lingers in my blood.
-Eventually, I landed gracefully in Goose Hollow neighborhood, in what would become my final year in Portland.
+Over the next year and a half, I bounced around: first living with one of my best childhood friends in the St. Johns neighborhood for six months, then six months in my car, Ravie, using Wallace Park as my homebase, then six months in Ladd’s Addition, with a roommate whose venom still lingers in my blood and eventually landing gracefully in Goose Hollow neighborhood, in what would become my final year in Portland.

 And so what, who cares.
 I asked myself “why am i even sharing my chronological odyssey with Portland in the first place?”
 “WHO GIVES A SHIT?”